telerik/reporting-docs/report-items/table-crosstab-list/get-started.md

 	![Choose Layout in the Crosstab Wizard in the Standalone Designer](images/CrosstabWizardChooseLayout.png)

 1. On the `Choose Style` page we may select a theme for the Crosstab layout.
-Let's try with the _Office_ theme:
+Let's try the _Office_ theme:

 	![Choose Office Style in the Crosstab Wizard in the Standalone Designer](images/CrosstabWizardChooseOfficeStyle.png)